 There are rotating exhibits, permanent displays of carvings, puppets, and folk art from India, Tibet, Nepal and more, and a whole upper level filled with percussion instruments.
 Play the bells, harp, drums, maracas, and rain sticks laid out for the public to “please touch with respect.”

 A hit with the kids, the Mariposa Museum elicits joy in their parents as well.
-Open Tues-Sun 11-5, $8 adults, $5 children.
+Check website for hours and fees.

 TOUR: Monadnock Center for History and Culture, Peterborough

-If you want to delve into quirky local history, there’s no better place than the Monadnock Center.
+If you want to delve into quirky local history, there’s no better place than the Monadnock Center for History and Culture.
 This organization also serves as the Peterborough Visitor’s Center, a performance space with great acoustics, and several buildings out back moved from across the river, now used for school groups and events.

 Past exhibits featured Benjamin Russell, who helped design the Museum of Fine Arts, Boston,( and who, in the early 1900’s, transformed Peterborough though his Georgian Revival style buildings).

 Downstairs, there’s a demonstration Colonial Kitchen.
 And upstairs, the “Town Attic” is set up for children with lots of interactive games.

 What I found most interesting, however, was an item on one of the Peterborough timeline posters that hang in the building’s entry hall.

 In 1922, the Mariarden Theater, possibly the first outdoor stage in America, opened here as a school for Shakespearean drama and dance.
 Charles Coburn and Walter Pigeon taught drama, Martha Graham taught dance, and until it closed in 1934, the Mariarden had drawn performing art luminaries like a young Bette Davis and Paul Robeson.
 Open Wed-Sat, 10-4.

 There are several shops worth stopping into – all offering the bygone ritual of personal attention.
 The Toadstool Bookshop has been recommending the best in literature for over 45 years, and it’s where you’ll find the adorable café, Aesop’s Table.
 You can’t leave town without at least one Chocolate Turtle from Ava Marie Chocolate – award-winning for a reason.

 POP IN: Yankee Publishing, Dublin